yusong-offx/todo-list/README.md

 # Todo-list
 If you want to test, you have to install docker and flutter.
+And command below line.
 ```shell
 # In docker-compose file directory
 docker compose up -d